Matrix-product operator dualities in integrable lattice models: Dualities between lattice models---high level observations

 where

 In contrast, the integrable structure in terms of the $R$-matrix is dramatically modified.
 Indeed, while we maintain a family of mutually commuting transfer matrices, we no longer expect to be able to find an $R$-matrix satisfying the YBE.
-However, the local structure of the MPO transformation allows us to define a modified RLL relation (also called the \emph{Yang--Baxter algebra} (YBA), see \cite{Jones22}).
-This allows us to intertwine the transformed $L$ operators as long as we then contract with additional $L$ operators on either side.
-Since we do exactly that in constructing the transfer matrix, the modified RLL relation is a local structure underlying the global commutativity of the transfer matrices.
+However, the transfer matrices in the dual model are defined in terms of local tensors $\tilde{L}$, and the local structure of the MPO transformation allows us to define a modified RLL relation.
+To do this we construct an operator $\tilde{R}$ from the original $R$-matrix and from the duality transformation (see \cref{extendedR} for the definition, note this is \emph{not invertible} and outside the usual classification of $R$-matrices).
+Unlike in the standard RLL relation, the combination

+is not vanishing.
+Nevertheless, this expression is orthogonal to the projector $P$ that projects onto the range of $\tilde R$ and this allows us to intertwine the $\tilde{L}$-operators:

+We call this the \emph{modified RLL relation}.
+In \cref{sec:cluster} we will show that this equation allows us to make the standard train argument for commutativity of transfer matrices, as described in \cref{sec:commuting}.
+Thus this equation is the relevant local structure underlying the global commutativity of the transfer matrices.
+Finally, we note that this equation also allows us to recover the modified Yang-Baxter algebra (YBA), as originally defined in Ref.~\cite{Jones22}: